FREQUENTLY ASKED QUESTIONS (FAQs)

 ♦ What are the age limits and entry requirements to compete in the Miss Nationwide Pageant?

-Contestants must at least 18 years of age and no older than 30 by February 1, 2018.
+Contestants must at least 18 years of age and no older than 30 by the date specified on the Become a Contestant Page of this website.

 Contestants must work, reside, or attend school in the state/region she represents for at least 6 months.

-Please visit our Become a Contestant page for complete guidelines.
+Please visit our Become a Contestant page for complete guidelines to compete in the MISS Nationwide Pageant.

 ♦ What should my Personal Platform be and what is the Onstage Platform Statement?